Sweeney477/llmseo-tool/README.md

   PYTHONPATH=./src python -m llmseo.web --host 0.0.0.0 --port 8080 --debug
   ```
 - Open `http://127.0.0.1:5173` or `http://localhost:8080` and enter a URL to audit.
+- Set the **Pages** input to sample additional internal URLs (results appear in the "Pages Audited" list).
-- The UI shows score, breakdown, key facts, recommendations, and a generated `llm.txt` that you can copy or download.
+- The UI shows the averaged score/breakdown, per-page snapshots, recommendations, and a generated `llm.txt` ready to copy or download.

 **What It Checks**
 - Indexability: robots.txt and meta robots signals.